Marit Malm Frafjord: Byåsen

 Frafjord started playing handball at Rapp.
 At 16, she joined Byåsen HE.
 Originally, she played as a back but retrained as a pivot at Byåsen.

 With Byåsen, she reached the final of the EHF Cup Winners' Cup in 2007, but lost to Romanian CS Oltchim Râmnicu Vâlcea.

 Viborg HK

 In 2010, she joined Danish side Viborg HK.
 Here, she won the 2014 EHF Cup Winners' Cup, beating Russian Zvezda Zvenigorod in the final.
 Same season, she also won the Danish Championship.

 Larvik HK

 The following summer, she returned to Norway and joined Larvik HK.
 Here, she won the 2015, 2016, and 2017 Norwegian championships.

 CSM Bucharest

 In 2017, she joined Romanian CSM București.
 Here, she won the 2018 Romanian championship and Cup.
 After the 2017-18 season, she retired.

 Team Esbjerg

 In December 2018, she did however unretire to join Danish side Team Esbjerg.
 With Esbjerg, she won the 2019 and 2020 Danish championships and the 2021 Danish cup.
-In the 2021-22, she ultimately retired and became part of the Team Esbjerg management.
+In the 2021-22 season, she ultimately retired and became part of the Team Esbjerg management.